eaniyom/eaniyom/README.md

 Timezone: West African Time (WAT)
 </p>
 <br />
-<p>I am a Bachelor of Engineering student with more one year of experience in Data Science and other relevant skills in Python programming language and Machine Learning, with major applications in the;
+<p>I am a Bachelor of Engineering student with more than one year of experience in Data Science and other relevant skills in Python programming language and Machine Learning, with major applications in the;

 * Energy (Natural Gas, Oil and Gas, Renewal Energy etc.)
 * Education